silm-workshop/silm-workshop.github.io/README.md

 formally specifying and verifying the security guarantees offered by such architectures.

-The goal of this third edition of the SILM workshop is to provide a forum for researchers and practitioners from academia, industry, and government that work on the security of software/hardware interfaces.
+The goal of this fourth edition of the SILM workshop is to provide a forum for researchers and practitioners from academia, industry, and government that work on the security of software/hardware interfaces.